Seafarers UK Mortgages: A Complete FREE Guide

 3 Improve your credit rating

-If someone with a good credit rating really trusts you (a parent or partner?), you can "share" their credit score by becoming an authorised user on their credit card.
+If someone with a good credit rating trusts you (a parent or partner?), you can "share" their credit score by becoming an authorised user on their credit card.

 Maintain an active UK bank account and credit card: use them for regular transactions and payments.

 Update your listing on the electoral register.
-Having your latest (current) UK contact address on the electoral roll is a key element of your credit rating (creditors want to be confident they will be able to contact you).
+Having your latest (current) UK contact address on the electoral roll is a critical element of your credit rating (creditors want to be confident they will be able to contact you).

 The 3 most common questions about UK seafarers' mortgages